 - increased risk in the contralateral normally descended testis

-- family history of testicular germ cell tumour
+- a family history of testicular germ cell tumour

-- testicular microlithiasis: controversial risk factor, although some sources claim an ~8x increased risk 2
+- testicular microlithiasis: controversial risk factor, although some sources claim an approximately 8 times increased risk 2

 - other risk factors include infections such as HIV, mumps, orchitis, and history of trauma or organ transplant immunosuppression